top of page

 Helen Thai

-Helen is in her second year of graduate studies in the Clinical Psychology program at McGill University, under the co-supervision of Drs.
-Gillian O’Driscoll, Richard Koestner, and Martin Lepage.
+Helen is in her fourth year of graduate studies in the Clinical Psychology program at McGill University, under the co-supervision of Drs.
+Martin Lepage, Gillian O’Driscoll, and Richard Koestner.
 She obtained a BA in Honours Psychology (2020) and a BComm in Marketing from the Sprott School of Business (2017) at Carleton University.
 Helen is interested in conducting patient-oriented research among people living with severe mental illness.
 Her research focuses on the role of motivation in treatment engagement and functional recovery outcomes in schizophrenia-spectrum and psychotic disorders.
-Helen’s current research involvements consist of patient-partnered initiatives and knowledge translation within the area of mental health systems.

 Xiaoyan Fang